WANT TO BE PROMOTED ON OUR SITE?

 View the main fountain gallery...

-Fig Tree Fountain - First New Design in 2013
+Fig Tree Fountain - Design in 2013

 This fountain has the slim trunk and large rounded leaves typical of a juvenile fig tree in the South of France.
 The copper leaves are cut by hand and beaten to shape, before being brazed to the delicate stems and trunk of the tree.
 Water is fed at four different pressures, so that all leaves stream or drip water into the pond below, to make a wonderful light splashing sound.